SEI-08-Bahrain/u2_lesson_express_middleware/README.md

 ### Suggested Workflow to Add Functionality to a Web App

-In SEI, we don't just teach the syntax of programming - we teach helpful processes and techniques, e.g., the Guide on How to Build a Browser Game, that are difficult to discover on your own.
+In SEI, we don't just teach the syntax of programming - we teach helpful processes and techniques that are difficult to discover on your own.

 So, you want to add a new feature to your web app?